 Blue Mango Beach Hotel – Perfect Place to Stay for Couples at Coste˜õ Beach

 Blue Mano Beach Hotel is probably where I’d take my wife as a place to stay in Playa Costeño.
-They have stunning rooms!
+They have great looking rooms!
 The hotel is located at the very end of the road along Playa Costeño, which means it is extra exclusive.
 There is likely to be practically no one on the beach, and well, look at that pool as a bonus!
 The rooms also come with a desk which would make this a great place to stay in Costeño Beach for digital nomads.

 Bohemia Beach – Exclusivity at a Value in Playa Costeño